coryord15-ship-it/LayerEight/README.md

 ## About

 Built by a network infrastructure developer in Jeffersonville, Indiana.
-Trained on AMD RDNA4 hardware because if it works on the hard platform, it works everywhere.
+Trained on AMD RDNA4 hardware because if it works on the hard platform it works everywhere.

 *"Layer 8 is the human layer.
 We're building the AI that sits between the human and the network."*